 - The second setup is known as a packaged central air conditioner, which has the main necessary components in one cabinet.
 This cabinet is either installed on the roof or on top of a concrete slab next to your house, which means this unit is usually located outside.
 This type of unit usually comes with the necessary heating coils or a natural gas furnace, which means you won’t need to install a furnace indoors.
 The packaged air conditioners are typically available in fixed rated capacities of 3, 5, 7, 10 and 15 tons.
 These units are typically installed in places like restaurants and homes.

 Having an energy efficient air conditioner is extremely important, especially when you consider how much energy these appliances use.
-The Department of Energy indicates that the average home with air conditioning utilizes 2,000 kilowatt-hours of electricity ever year.
-This often leads to large energy bills, especially in states like Ohio, which experience very hot summers.
+The Department of Energy indicates that the average home with air conditioning utilizes 2,000 kilowatt-hours of electricity every year.
+This often leads to large energy bills, especially in states like Ohio, which experiences very hot summers.

-For those concerned about energy consumption overall, home air conditioning accounts for 8 percent of all electricity produced in the United States, and costs homeowner approximately $15 billion a year.
+For those concerned about energy consumption overall, home air conditioning accounts for 8 percent of all electricity produced in the United States and costs homeowners approximately $15 billion a year.

 You should also look for features like an air conditioner that produces little noise, has a thermal expansion valve, and an air conditioner with a fan built in to circulate air on cooler days for additional energy savings.

 How A Heating And Cooling Contractor Can Help

 If you have an older inefficient central air conditioner, you can greatly benefit from installing a new high-efficiency air conditioner model.
 However, you should first contact a heating and cooling contractor like The Furnace Man in Dayton, Ohio, which can help ensure that your new compressor matches your indoor specifications.